realh/ProtobufKMM/README.md

 enums.
 Designed to be used in your shared module with minimum fuss.
 This outputs one file per message/enum.

-The generated classes are given `@ObjCName` annotations to avoid name clashes when imported into Swift.

 ### protoc-gen-kmm-jvm-conv

 Generates Kotlin class extensions in the Android module which convert the